miklevin/MikeLev.in/_posts/2024-11-24-science-geek-ai-benchmark.md

 > AI Benchmarks Everywhere
 > But can they get the gists&#151;
 > Sorting subjects very close
-> In science and their tists?
+> In science and their-tists?

 ```
 Conway's Law shapes what we see,